kodadot/subwork/docs/location-of-subwork.md

 ![location-of-subwork](pics/subwork_location.png)

-- The location is at [Bled, in the north part of Slovenia](https://goo.gl/maps/KvDbeJwVGxQM5sBS9), south eastern Europe.
+- The location is at [Bled, in the northern part of [Slovenia](https://goo.gl/maps/KvDbeJwVGxQM5sBS9), in central Europe.
 - 📸 [How does Bled looks like?](https://www.google.com/search?q=bled+slovenia+beautiful+photos)

-🚗  close proximity to
+🚗  Proximities
 ---

 - 🏞  [Lake Bled](https://en.wikipedia.org/wiki/Lake_Bled), where co-work is based